dima72/Python-UniGUI-HITRAN-API/README.md

 # Python-UniGUI-HITRAN-API

+HITRAN is an acronym for high-resolution transmission molecular absorption database.
+HITRAN is a compilation of spectroscopic parameters that a variety of computer codes use to predict and simulate the transmission and emission of light in the atmosphere.

 Python-UniGUI-HITRAN-API is a UniGUI web application,
-which utilizes Python's HITRAN API for spectroscopy and allows to display
+which utilizes Python's HITRAN API and allows to display
 generated spectra in browser thanks to Bokeh JavaScript chart library.

 Typically, Windows server host has Python and HITRAN API installed.